How To Connect Rain Barrels – DIY Guide for Homeowners

 Adjustable INLINE rainwater diverter – besthomegear.com

-Such as the KMJETNIVY rainwater diverter is cut Inline into a downspout, 6″ above the rain barrel.
-Inline rainwater diverters are popular because you can control the flow of water into the rain barrel with a valve.
+Inline rainwater diverters are popular because a valve allows you to control the water flow into the rain barrel.
 The remainder of the water flows down the downspout and into the ground.

 2).
 Gutter Elbow Diverter